Rudi Carrell

 Rudi Carrell (born Rudolf Wijbrand Kesselaar; 19 December 1934 – 7 July 2006) was a Dutch entertainer.
 Along with famous entertainers such as Johannes Heesters and Linda de Mol, he was one of the most successful Dutch personalities active in Germany.

 He worked as a television entertainer and hosted his own show; the Rudi Carrell Show ran first in the Netherlands, and then for many years in Germany.
 As a singer he had a number of hits, including a Dutch version of "A Windmill in Old Amsterdam", and acted in several movies.
+He also recorded several songs in German.

 Eurovision Song Contest

 Carrell represented the Netherlands at the Eurovision Song Contest 1960 with the song "Wat een geluk" ("What luck").
 He finished 12th out of 13, scoring just two points.
-He provided the Dutch radio commentary for the 1987 Contest.

 Rudi Carrell Show

 The Rudi Carrell Show and its successors were a huge success in Germany from the 1960s to the 1990s.
 The show included a similar concept to Star Search or Pop Idol and brought many well-known German pop stars and actors to prominence, such as Alexis and Mark Keller.
 It also featured comedy sketches.

-His show was also popular in some non-German-speaking European countries, such as Slovenia.
+His show was also popular in some non-German-speaking European countries, such as Slovenia and Croatia.

 During this time he also hosted other popular shows, including Am laufenden Band, Rudis Tagesshow, Herzblatt, Die verflixte 7, and 7 Tage, 7 Köpfe.